mastodon/documentation/content/en/methods/admin/accounts.md

 ##### 403: Forbidden

-You cannot delete this account's data, or it was already deleted.
-Or, the access token is missing or invalid.
+Authorized user is missing a permission, or invalid or missing Authorization header, or account was already deleted.

 ```json
 {